Mister Bee Potato Chips: History

 Leo and Sara Klein founded Mister Bee Potato Chips in 1951, initially making the chips in the morning and delivering them in the afternoon.
 The company moved to its current site in 1962 and was a million-dollar company by the end of 1972.
 Leo Klein was succeeded as head of the company in 1979 by his son Alan, who took the title of CEO in 1988, and by 2010 Alan Klein's son Doug was President and COO.

 In 2010, the company experienced financial difficulties after losing distribution contracts.
 In late 2011, production was reduced and then stopped and the company entered Chapter 11 bankruptcy.
 In 2012 it was purchased by Randall Holden and James Richard Barton, and Christie Mallett replaced Doug Klein as company president.
 Holden subsequently took over as president.
 After a fire damaged the production plant in March 2013, the company renovated.

 Mister Bee Potato Chip Company became West Virginia Potato Chip Company by 2013.
 In September 2015 it was purchased by Mary Anne (Welch) Ketelsen, Douglas Ketelsen, James Richard Barton, Gregory Barton, and Gregory Reed, and additional financing from Mary Maxine Welch.
 Reed became president.
 Mary Anne Ketelson, as majority owner, took over operations in 2018 and new equipment was installed that made possible an increase in production.
 An expansion of the plant received initial approval in 2020.
 As of June 2021 the company had 47 employees.
-As of May 2023, Kevin Holden, founder and CEO of Bite Brands of Atlanta, Ga., became majority owner.
+As of May 2023, Kevin Holden (no relation to Randall Holden), founder and CEO of Bite Brands of Atlanta, Ga., became majority owner.
 Mary Anne Ketelsen will remain as an owner of the company.